Managing Editors’ Statement

 Average paper turnaround times

-Figures available at September 2012 show that first submissions which entered the editorial process between 1 September 2011 and 1 March 2012 experienced a median delay to decision of 72 days.
-Ninety nine per cent of papers were returned to their authors in under 210 days.
+Figures available at September 2021 show that first submissions which entered the editorial process between 1 September 2020 and 28 February 2021 experienced a mean delay to decision of 53 days.
+98 per cent of those papers were returned to their authors in under 210 days.
+The mean time for an RFR decision on a first round submission was 108 days.